Furbish’s Lousewort: A Species on the Edge

 Furbish’s lousewort habitats are becoming unsuitable due to excessive erosion, severe flooding and ice scouring, and competition from other plants.
 While periodic flooding and scouring are necessary for creating and maintaining its habitat, climate change is making these processes more severe and destructive, chipping away at the lousewort’s natural habitat at an alarming rate.

-Graham Forbes, who is also Director of the New Brunswick Cooperative Fish & Wildlife Research Centre, refers to Furbish’s lousewort as the Goldilocks species.
+Graham Forbes, who is also Director of the New Brunswick Cooperative Fish & Wildlife Research Centre, refers to Furbish’s lousewort as ‘the Goldilocks species.’

 Mature Furbish’s lousewort plants hanging on the edge of the Grand Falls bank

-“You know things are bad when you can’t rely on the site to do its job [and sustain plant growth]” Forbes says.
+In the last decade, the conditions have been anything but ‘just right.’
+“You know things are bad when you can’t rely on the site to do its job [and sustain plant growth]” Forbes said.
+Recognizing this, the Furbish’s lousewort recovery group is working to find solutions and strategies to ensure its survival.

 As we drove from site to site conducting these plant counts, my companions reflected on how much had changed since they first started working to protect this species.
 Where vast banks of Furbish’s lousewort once grew, jagged edges of earth, eroded shores, and floods of water remain.
 Wading through the Wolastoq to reach our Grand Falls site, I got to see the results of these threats firsthand.